 Family doctors have long played a critical role in the health of individuals and families.
 Having a family doctor means being connected with a trusted health care provider who knows your medical history, and is able to address your concerns from a place of understanding.

 In fact, research has shown that having a good relationship with a family doctor can result in better long-term health.

-- extended hours
+- Extended hours

-- quick access to urgent care
+- Same day access to urgent care

-- culturally safe care
+- Culturally safe care